Quartz/aistudio-copterbot/README.md

  3. calculating the center point of the circles they make while flying -- with geometry
  4. figuring out what happened at that point around that time -- with machine learning

-So far, #1 is solved.
+So far, #1, #2 and #3 are at least partially solved.

 Fun fact!
 ---------